gregg127/anton/docs/docs/05_minecraft.md

 ## Setup

-To sum up, in order to setup Minecraft server using the above you have to:
+To sum up, here’s how to set up the Minecraft server using the above configuration:

-1. Apply YAML PVC configuration - this will create storage for server data
+1. Apply the YAML PVC configuration—this will create storage for server data.
-2. Apply YAML secrets - this will create secrets containing *ALLOW_LIST_USERS* and *OPS* variables
+2. Apply the YAML secrets—this will create secrets containing the *ALLOW_LIST_USERS* and *OPS* variables.
-3. Apply remaining YAML - this will create configuration map, stateful set that will take care of running pod with minecraft server and service so that the server can be connected to.
+3. Apply the remaining YAML—this will create the ConfigMap, StatefulSet (to manage the Minecraft server pod), and Service (to allow connections to the server).

-If you need to do any changes YAML configurations with secrets and application can be deleted and applied as much as you need to.
-PVC is created once and cannot be deleted without data loss.
+If you need to make changes, you can delete and reapply the YAML configurations for secrets and the application as often as needed.
+However, the PVC is created once and cannot be deleted without losing data.

 ---